CH2-PR618/Bungaku-API/README.md

 curl -X GET http://localhost:3000/flower/{flower-name}
 ```

-Retrieve detailed information about a specific flower by providing its name with dual language support (Indonesian and English).
+Retrieve detailed information about a specific flower by providing its name.

 ***Example:***